s-yadav/react-meta-tags/README.md

 3. Wrap your component inside MetaTagsContext and pass extract method as props
 4. Extract meta string using renderToString of MetaTagsServer instance
 5. Append meta string to your html template.

+## Meta Tag Uniqueness
+- The module uniquely identifies meta tag by id / property / name attribute.
+- Multiple meta tags with same property / name is valid in html.
+If you need such case.
+Define a different id to both so that it can be uniquely differentiate.
+- You should give an id if meta key is different then property/name to uniquely identify them.